 Is there a time period restricting when the funds must be spent?

 Grant awards have a term date of roughly two years.
 At that time, the PI is asked to file a 45-word impact statement and a brief report to the CCSS director regarding research progress, outcomes, and disposition of the awarded funds.
-If the PI does not request an extension, funds that are not used within two years are returned to the CCSS for reallocation to subsequent grant awardees.
+If the PI does not request an extension, funds not used within two years are returned to the CCSS for reallocation to subsequent grant awardees.

 PIs need CCSS approval to reallocate more than 25 percent of the funds at any point after funding.
-Please contact Anneliese Truame to request a reallocation and include the award year, account number, account balance, and reason for requested reallocation.
+Please contact Anneliese Truame to request a reallocation and include the award year, account number, account balance, and reason for the requested reallocation.

 How do I apply for a no-cost extension?